Become a PMF

 1. What types of supporting information can be submitted when claiming Veterans' Preference?

 Applicants must submit information which documents the veteran's dates of military service, separation under honorable conditions and any service connected disability (if applicable).
-Applicants are not required to ensure a Social Security Number appears on these documents and may redact such references.
+Applicants are not required to ensure a Social Security Number appears on these documents and may redact such references; the PMF TMS is a secured site.
 Acceptable forms of supporting documentation include:

 Documentation of Service and Separation under Honorable Conditions -

 - DD-214, "Certificate of Release or Discharge from Active Duty".
-Must cleary show the "Character of Service" (e.g., Honorable).
+Must clearly show the "Character of Service" (e.g., Honorable).

 - Honorable or general discharge certificate.